mlflow/mlflow/docs/source/model/signatures.rst

 MLflow enforces input types as defined in the model's signature.
 For column-based signature models (such as those using DataFrame inputs), MLflow performs safe type conversions where necessary, allowing only lossless conversions.
 For example, converting int to long or int to double is permissible, but converting long to double is not.
 In cases where types cannot be made compatible, MLflow will raise an error.

+For Pyspark DataFrame inputs, schema enforcement does not support Array and Object types.
+During schema enforcement, MLflow casts a sample of the
+PySpark DataFrame into a Pandas DataFrame to ensure compatibility with model signatures.

 For tensor-based signature models, type checking is more stringent.
 An exception is thrown if the input type does not align with the schema-specified type.